 The CApture BT features an eye-level LCD control screen that allows users to monitor cabinet operations in full color.
 It showcases how much filter life remains and provides other alerts, such as those for low water levels and open doors.
 The operating system has a diagnostic feature that allows the user to troubleshoot quickly and easily, making a checklist of mechanical functions readily available.

-"The unit allows the end user adjustment of all the different variables with specificity to obtain desired results, and once established, maintain accurate results from test to test," Schwarz said.
+"The unit allows you to adjust all the different variables with specificity to obtain desired results, and once established, maintain accurate results from test to test," Schwarz said.
 "There's really nothing else on the market with that level of control with ability to be calibrated and have verifiable information of the output performance."

 The CApture BT boasts the largest interior of any benchtop chamber (19 cubic feet) and has the ability to hold up to 15 long guns.
 There are several configurations for shelving.

-"We took great efforts to make sure we got the maximum amount of usable fuming area for the end users," Schwarz said.
+"We took great efforts to make sure we got the maximum amount of usable fuming area," Schwarz said.
 "The cubic square foot measurement of the fuming area is a standard way you can use to compare different brands and models, what you're really looking at when purchasing a CA fuming unit like this is price per cubic foot for this fuming area you are getting with your purchase.

 The team positioned the CApture BT as a standout item in the forensics market.
 After all, there is no chamber like it with the specificity of control over all of the different aspects that affect the superglue processing time—temperature, humidity and volume.